MicrosoftDocs/power-automate-docs/articles/minit/data-types-custom-metrics.md

 ---
 title: List of data types - custom metrics
-description: Get a list of data types in minit.
+description: Get a list of data types in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm